-- Simple & boring - Numbers of papers at IEEE VIS 2015 - Boring - Numbers of papers by P. Isenberg in 2015 - Interesting (unfortunately not simple) - In the domain of visual analytics growing or shrinking? - Are visual analytics and visualization the same community? - Are research interests of specific researchers changing? - What are new research trends in visual analytics? - To which university should I go to do a PhD in visual analytics? - Who are good reviewers for a certain topic? - Who should be in the program committee of VAST / VIS 2017? - How does a change in affiliation impact a researcher's interests? - I there a relation between affiliation and citations? - Are there gender biases in the domains of visualization?
-How do they compare to computer science in general?
+- Simple & boring - Numbers of papers at IEEE VIS 2015 - Boring - Numbers of papers by P. Isenberg in 2015 - Interesting (unfortunately not simple) - In the domain of visual analytics growing or shrinking? - Are visual analytics and visualization the same community? - Are research interests of specific researchers changing? - What are new research trends in visual analytics? - To which university should I go to do a PhD in visual analytics? - Who are good reviewers for a certain topic? - Who should be in the program committee of VAST / VIS 2020? - How does a change in affiliation impact a researcher's interests? - I there a relation between affiliation and citations?